katatunix/polly/release/polly/readme.md

 * If miner has not printed out anything to console for a while (stuck), then fire an action.
 * Periodically check new public IP address of the rig.
 * All important events -- errors happen / exit normally / exit too quickly / new public IP -- will be sent to a list of subscribed email addresses.
+* Remove the developer fee of the miner.

 ## Usage
 * Copy this tool to your rig.